pizzaazzip/OfficeDocs-Support/Office/Client/office-suite-issues/cannot-locate-server-when-click-hyperlink.md

 1. Quit any programs that are running.
 2. Select **Start**, and then select **Run**.
 Type **regedit** in the **Open** box, and then select **OK**.
-3. In Registry Editor, browse to one of the following subkeys (create the keys if they do not exist):
+3. In Registry Editor, browse to one of the following subkeys (create the keys if they do not exist, do not modify the **9.0** to version of Office installed such as 15.0 or 16.0, use 9.0):

     - For a 32-bit version of Office on a 64-bit version of Windows: